zfisch/courageous-trapeze/README.md

-# antiSocialite v0.0.1
+# Pigeon v0.0.1

-antiSocialite allows you to schedule SMS communications with your closest contacts.
+Pigeon allows you to schedule SMS communications with your clients and analyze the responses.

 ## Table of Contents